-8-year time limit for earning the doctoral degree (students admitted and matriculated spring 2013 and after).
+8-year time limit for earning the doctoral degree

 All requirements for the doctoral degree must be completed and the degree awarded within eight years after admission and matriculation to the graduate program, or a more restrictive time frame specified by the program.
 Students who are unable to complete the degree within the time limits described above may petition the program and collegiate unit for one extension of up to 24 months.